-Note: Just because we employed one-way hash functions does not mean there is no way for a determined individual to figure out our zone data.
-Someone could still gather all of our NSEC3 records and hashed names and perform an offline brute-force attack by trying all possible combinations to figure out what the original name is.
+Also, it is still possible to gather all of our NSEC3 records and hashed names and perform an offline brute-force attack by trying all possible combinations to figure out what the original name is.
 In our meat-grinder analogy, this would be like someone buying all available cuts of meat and grinding them up at home using the same model of meat grinder, and comparing the output with the meat you gave him.
 It is expensive and time-consuming (especially with real meat), but like everything else in cryptography, if someone has enough resources and time, nothing is truly private forever.
-If you are concerned about someone performing this type of attack on your zone data, read more about adding salt as described in NSEC3 Salt.
+If you are concerned about someone performing this type of attack on your zone data, use some of the special techniques described in RFC 4470.